Trade (sports): Association football

 Association football clubs have two transfer windows per season.
 In most countries, one falls during the middle of the season and the other runs during the period between seasons, generally called the "close season" in Europe and "off-season" in North America.
-For those countries with seasons starting in August/September such as most European countries, the midseason transfer window usually falls in January, and the other one opens from June to September.
-In countries with seasons that operate entirely within a calendar year, like many leagues in Latin America or Northern Europe, as well as North America's Major League Soccer, the midseason transfer window opens in July/August, while the other starts from March to April.
+For those countries with seasons starting in August or September such as most European countries, the midseason transfer window usually falls in January, and the other one opens from June to September.
+In countries with seasons that operate entirely within a calendar year, like many leagues in Latin America or Northern Europe, as well as North America's Major League Soccer, the midseason transfer window opens in July or August, while the other starts from March to April.
 The difference between a transfer window and a trade deadline is that players cannot be bought or sold outside these transfer window periods.
 The notion of transfer windows was initially introduced in Europe, and subsequently adopted by FIFA.
 Like North America's trade deadline, there is greatly increased activity and interest as the close of a transfer window draws near.